ogghst/grownode/docs/workflow.md

 Please look at the header file of the leaf you want to use to understand the needed parameters.

+#### Start the node

-- At this point the leaf is ready for the startup.
+At this point the leaf is ready for the startup.
 This is made by calling:

- Code:

 	gn_node_start(node);

 The framework will  tell the network that the board is online, publish the board sensor data, start all the leaves callbacks , start the listeners for leaves dialogue (in the `relay` leaf, this means the relay can be controlled by setting the `status` parameter).

+#### ...And do nothing forever!

-- Last step, you should implement an infinite loop:
+Last step, you should implement an infinite loop:

-Code:

 	while (true) {
 		vTaskDelay(10000 / portTICK_PERIOD_MS);